pelithne/k8s/devops-and-aks.md

 ## Introduction

-### Note: This is an adapted version of a tutorial found here:
+#### Note: This is an adapted version of a tutorial found here:
 https://cloudblogs.microsoft.com/opensource/2018/11/27/tutorial-azure-devops-setup-cicd-pipeline-kubernetes-docker-helm/

-The difference from the original is that we will reuse some of the resources created and used in the "main kubernetes workshop" from this repository.
+The main difference from the original is that we will reuse some of the resources created and used in the "main kubernetes workshop" from this repository.

-In this tutorial, we will setup a CI/CD pipeline to deploy your apps on a Kubernetes cluster with Azure DevOps by leveraging a Linux agent, Docker and Helm.
+In this tutorial, we will setup a CI/CD pipeline to deploy your apps on a Kubernetes cluster with Azure DevOps by using a Linux build agent, Docker and Helm.
 The combination of these technologies will illustrate how you can easily setup a CI/CD pipeline, leverage Configuration-as-Code and Infrastructure-as-Code, and accelerate your DevOps journey with containers.

 Here are the technologies we’ll walk through, that were not already used in the "main workshop":